caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-1/index.md

 ## Time management

-I'm logging pretty much everything I do in this public [Google Doc](https://docs.google.com/document/d/1h1eGly40sAf9gdJMXhKgoB20zqzsJeECZAJvDkgM8Ik/edit#), almost in real-time.
-My goal is to be as transparent as possible.

 In summary, I spent a good chunk of my Friday reading news and I can only remember one important fact: President Duque declared quarantine for the whole country.
 That took me 1 minute, but I spent close to 3.5 hours mindlessly consuming news.
 This needs to change.

 Have you ever thought about how much life you waste reading news?